anyasauce/stormphp/README.md

-php storm make:controller Name  # Generate a new controller php storm make:model Name       # Generate a new model php storm make:view Name        # Generate a new view
+php storm make:controller Name  # Generate a new controller php storm make:model Name       # Generate a new model php storm make:view Name        # Generate a new view php storm make:middleware Name   # Generate a new middleware
 ```

 ## 🛠 Features